 Mesoblast share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Mesoblast's is 2.8367.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Mesoblast's is 2.595.
 This would suggest that Mesoblast's shares are significantly more volatile than the average for this exchange and represent a higher risk.

-Mesoblast Limited, a biopharmaceutical company, develops and commercializes allogeneic cellular medicines.
+Mesoblast Limited engages in the development of regenerative medicine products in Australia, the United States, Singapore, and Switzerland.
 The company offers products in the areas of cardiovascular, spine orthopedic disorder, oncology, hematology, and immune-mediated and inflammatory diseases.
-Its proprietary regenerative medicine technology platform is based on specialized cells known as mesenchymal lineage adult stem cells.
-The company's products under the Phase III clinical trials include MSC-100-IV for steroid refractory acute graft versus host disease; MPC-150-IM for advanced heart failure; and MPC-06-ID for chronic low back pain due to degenerative disc disease.
-It is also developing MPC-300-IV that is in Phase II clinical trials for the treatment of biologic refractory rheumatoid arthritis, diabetic kidney diseases, and type 2 diabetic nephropathy.
-It operates in the United States, Australia, Singapore, the United Kingdom, and Switzerland.
-Mesoblast Limited has strategic partnerships with Tasly Pharmaceutical Group to offer MPC-150-IM for heart failure and MPC-25-IC for heart attacks in China; JCR Pharmaceuticals Co.
-Ltd. for the treatment of wound healing in patients with epidermolysis bullosa; and Grünenthal to develop and commercialize cell therapy for the treatment of chronic low back pain.
-The company was founded in 2004 and is headquartered in Melbourne, Australia.
+Its proprietary regenerative medicine technology platform is based on specialized cells known as mesenchymal lineage cells.
+The company offers Remestemcel-L that is in Phase III clinical trials for the treatment of systemic inflammatory diseases, including steroid refractory acute graft versus host disease, acute respiratory distress syndrome, and biologic refractory inflammatory bowel disease; and Remestemcel-L, which is in Phase III clinical trials to treat chronic heart failure and chronic low back pain due to degenerative disc disease.
+It is also developing MPC-300-IV to treat biologic refractory rheumatoid arthritis diabetic nephropathy; and MPC-25-IC for the treatment or prevention of acute myocardial infarction.
+It has strategic partnerships with Tasly Pharmaceutical Group to offer MPC-150-IM for heart failure and MPC-25-IC for heart attacks in China; JCR Pharmaceuticals Co.
+Ltd. to treat wound healing in patients with epidermolysis bullosa; and Grünenthal to develops and commercializes cell therapy for the treatment of chronic low back pain.
+The company was incorporated in 2004 and is headquartered in Melbourne, Australia.